Y0Coss/docs-fork/pages/public_cloud/compute/savings_plans/guide.en-bg.md

 > [!warning]
 >
+> Please note that Savings Plans are not currently available.
+If you have a specific request or requirement, please contact our sales team.
+>
-> Only Gen3 instances are eligible for Savings Plans.
-Make sure your instance belongs to this generation to benefit from this offer.
+> Please note that only Gen3 **instances** are eligible for Savings Plans.
+Make sure that your instance belongs to this generation to benefit from this offer.
 >

 ### What is a Savings Plan ?